 Closing With Seller Financing?

 The steps above are fairly similar to transactions that involve owner financing.
 The primary exception is that a deal that involves owner financing requires a few additional documents.
-Depending on the state and the transaction specifics, some seller-financed deals will make the most sense to use in conjunction with a land contract (aka – contract for deed), which I explain in this blog post).
-Likewise, other seller-financed deals will make more sense to use in conjunction with a Promissory Note and Deed of Trust, which I explain in this blog post.
+Depending on the state and the transaction specifics, some seller-financed deals will make the most sense to use in conjunction with a land contract (also known as a contract for deed), which I explain in this blog post.
+Likewise, other seller-financed deals will make more sense to use in conjunction with a Promissory Note and Deed of Trust, as explained in this blog post.

 I hope you'll start to realize just how doable this process is.
-Once you get comfortable with these steps and the specifics pertaining to the state your property is located in, it is possible to start closing deals yourself.
+Once you get comfortable with these steps and the specifics pertaining to the state where your property is located, it is possible to start closing deals yourself.